 PAULA: Okay.
 I’m ready.

-ANNOUNCER: This episode of The Program was made by nine people: Scott Morgan, Soli Reid, Daniel Lipka, Mitchel Valdez, Zach Valenti, Tim Stephenson, Sophia Valenciuk, Christien Ledroit, and IMS.
+ANNOUNCER: This episode of The Program was made by nine people: Scott Morgan, Soli Reid, Daniel Lipka, Mitchel Valdez, Zach Valenti, Tim Stephenson, Sofia Valenciuk, Christien Ledroit, and IMS.
 Kaitlin Littlechild was the episode’s cultural advisor.
 Synthetic voices generated by narrationbox.com.
 Visit programaudioseries.com for more details.
 Nothing is free - there are only things done at someone else’s expense.
 Please consider becoming a show supporter so we could compensate contributors as much as their talent deserves.